den-sq/ouroboros/documentation/docs/guide/plugins.md

 ### Installing a Plugin

 1. Open the Plugin Manager: `File > Manage Plugins`.
+2. Press the Plus Icon
-2. Paste the GitHub URL of the plugin.
+3. Paste the GitHub URL of the plugin.
-3. Press Download (Ouroboros downloads and installs the plugin for you)
+4. Press Download (Ouroboros downloads and installs the plugin for you)
-4. Restart Ouroboros
-    - May be unnecessary in future versions of Ouroboros.

 _Where are plugins installed?
 In the [appData](https://github.com/electron/electron/blob/main/docs/api/app.md#appgetpathname)/ouroboros folder.
 This folder is different on each OS._